BlackcombSoftware/incontact/README.md

 # InContact API

-A gem for the InContact API
+A gem for the InContact API.

+To use it, you must have registered an application in InContact.
+This can be done from the management dashboard under the **Manage >> API Applications** menu.

 ## Installation